babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 ## Proposed solution

 ### Our approach
-The most important thing is to improve the definition of our approach to comments as currently it isn't said clearly.
-Moreover, it would be nice to have a common way how we comment our code when we are forced to add them.
+The most important thing is to improve the definition of our approach to comments as currently it isn't clearly defined.
+Moreover, it would be nice to have a common way of commenting our code when we are forced to do so.

 In my opinion, our approach should insist on writing always a **self-documented code**.
 It should be our goal.
 However, writing self-documented code **doesn't** mean we shouldn't use comments.
-It means, that commenting our code is a **necessary evil**:
+Commenting our code is, at times, a **necessary evil**:

 > The proper use of comments is to compensate for our failure to express ourself in code.
 Note that I used the word failure.
 I meant it.
 Comments are always failures.
 We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration.
     // Robert C. Martin - "Clean Code"